CatCode79/vokselis_fork_without_nightly/README.md

-# invoke-bonsai
+# invoke-selis
-Bonsai example from the repo vokselis
+Examples from the repo [vokselis](https://github.com/pudnax/vokselis) with updated dependencies and without using the Nightly